Nuface Gel Primer 24k Gold Complex - Firm

 Review

-Results you may expect from using Nuface Gel Primer 24k Gold Complex - Firm:
+Does Nuface Gel Primer 24k Gold Complex - Firm work?

-Based on the ingredient analysis by CreamScan, these are the key benefits you can expect from using Nuface Gel Primer 24k Gold Complex - Firm:
+Based on the ingredient list analysis by CreamScan AI, these are the key benefits you can expect from using Nuface Gel Primer 24k Gold Complex - Firm:

 • Antioxidant protection.

-Quite moisturizing: Nuface Gel Primer 24k Gold Complex - Firm has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Nuface Gel Primer 24k Gold Complex - Firm is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Propanediol (est. ≈7.5%).